 Rather, I’ve found an unusual gold investment with far more upside potential.

-It’s a way to gain ownershipget over more than an ounce of gold… for under $20.
+It’s an unusual stock that gives you exposure to over more than an ounce of gold… for under $20.

 It’s – without a doubt – the most compelling gold investment I’ve seen in over 20 years…